JakDudley/Portfolio.1/TESTING.md

 To validate my CSS I used [W3C](https://jigsaw.w3.org/css-validator/)
 ![CSS validator](assets/docs/images/css-validate.png)

+## DEV tools
+Once i finished the design of the page i wanted to check the CSS to ensure there was no unused code.
+To do this i opened DEV tools and manually deleted code to see if it was in use, i compilied a list of code that wasnt in use i went back into my CSS stylesheet and deleted unused code, this helped clear up the page and add comments too each section of CSS.
+To improve my understanding and targeting certain elements I created a rule to change background-color: yellow; doing this made seeingeach element easier so i knew what i needed to change and adjust in my main css.

 # Lighthouse
 I completed lighthouse audits in incognito mode to ensure any chrome extensions didn't interfere with the report.